daleal/symmetric/README.md

 - Auto logging.
 - Server-side error detection and exception handling.
 - Native support for an authentication token on a per-endpoint basis.
+- Auto-generated `/docs` endpoint for your API with **interactive documentation**.
-- Auto-generated [OpenAPI Specification](https://swagger.io/docs/specification/about/) and Markdown documentation for your API.
+- Auto-generated [OpenAPI Specification](https://swagger.io/docs/specification/about/) and Markdown documentation files for your API.

 ## Installing